waiz3ple/fractionability/README.md

 ## Disclaimer

 **Fractionability** focuses on accessible fraction display, not complex equation editing.
-For advanced math, explore MathML or other tools.
+For advanced mathematics, explore MathML or other tools.

 ---